cosmos/sdk-tutorials/hands-on-exercise/4-ibc-adv/6-ibc-app-steps.md

 # Make a Module IBC-Enabled

-In this section, you'll build a conceptual SDK blockchain with one module: first as a regular module, and second as an IBC module.
+In this section, you will build a conceptual SDK blockchain with one module: first as a regular module, and second as an IBC module.
 This will introduce you to what makes a module IBC-enabled.

 ## Scaffold a leaderboard chain